Is Google Pay Safe? This Is What You Need to Understand

 However, it’s worth mentioning that not all credit card companies may be on-board with Google Pay and contactless payment.
 So it’s not really the merchant you have to worry about, but your own credit card provider.

-But in today’s world, most credit card providers are catching on to the popularity of mobile payment methods and taking strides to offer compatibility.
+But in today’s world, most credit card providers are fully on board with mobile payment methods and have made compatibility a priority.

 Get Your Technology Fix Here